 - Student Reach - Number of Students participating in the program.

 - Student Engagement - The average number of interactions per student.
-An interaction is defined a standard session per event that is relevant to that particular program.
+An interaction is defined a standard term per event that is relevant to that particular program.

 - COVID-19 Response - Support student hardship or services that are directly responding to the impact of the pandemic.